alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Updates:**
 -   Added new Output Attribute - selectedRowKeyValue This outputs the value of the KeyField(Id) when single row selection is enabled.
 This is designed to support inputs to other components on the same screen when Reactive Screens are implemented
+-   Enhanced how Column Wizard configuration files are created and updated

 **Bug Fixes:**
 -   Fix Column Wizard error when reselecting after saving a flow
+-   Saved Column Wizard configuration files now support >255 characters per attribute

 ## 05/15/22 -  Eric Smith -     Version 4.0.4
 **Bug Fixes:**